Shivanshu10/Shivanshu10/README.md

 ### Hi there 👋 I'm Shivanshu

-Hey There, Nice to see you, Hope you are doing Great :thumbsup:, Welcome to my Github!
+Nice to see you, Hope you are doing Great :thumbsup:, Welcome to my Github!
 I'm Shivanshu Mishra 🤖, ..I am programming enthuasist from India 🇮🇳, I did my undergrad in Electronics and Communication Engineering 📡, currently I am doing my engineering in Computer Engineering :computer: from Thapar Institue of Engineering and Technology :school_satchel:, Patiala.
 <p>I love to explore and learn about new technology and get an insight on how they work
 ⚙️, I am always learning and making projects as I learn and guides 📖 for beginners and for the community.</p>